eventalapp/evental/README.md

 - add speakers to sessions
 - excel export for data
-- add event to calendar
 - make event navigation in the hamburger menu
 - marketing pages
 - billing (stripe or similar?)
 - Sort sessions by date
 - view/print your schedule
 - customize react toast
+- invite organizers/roles to event
 -
 - custom pages for map etc
 - wysiwyg editor for sessions etc